 Nothing could prepare me, though, for the scope and scale of these animals.
 Their size is beyond imposing, and likening rhinos to the size of a large SUV isn’t totally incorrect.
 Seeing them outside and not locked up in a tiny zoo – it really makes you reconsider those types of things.

-By the end of the day, I had seen the big give, and some hyenas and birds that were such magnificent shades of blue I couldn’t believe they were real.
+By the end of the day, I had seen the big give, and some hyenas and birds that were such magnificent shades of blue I’d never identified before.
 The one thing about getting out of the Flintstones’ safari car is that as soon as my feet hit the ground, I want to climb back in.

 Safari is real magic.